 Two papers in Methods Ecology and Evolution, led by postdoc Jeff Doser, outline a new R package – spOccupancy – and a technique that combines occupancy and community models with data integration.

-Graduate student Alex Wright led an analysis evaluating the effectiveness of common wildlife monitoring strategies to assess biodiversity changes, published in Ecological Applications.
+Graduate student Alex Wright led an analysis evaluating the effectiveness of common wildlife monitoring strategies to assess changes in species occurences, published in Ecological Applications.

-Graduate student Kayla Davis led a team of researchers from MSU, the USGS, and the USFWS in an intensive examination of the pitfalls and solutions in using aerial data to estimate wildlife abundances.
+Graduate student Kayla Davis led a team from MSU, USGS, and USFWS in an intensive examination of the pitfalls and solutions in using aerial survey data to estimate wildlife abundances.